mila-iqia/mila-docs/docs/Information_sharing_policies.rst

 .. _no_acl_note:

-.. note:: `/miniscratch <Information.html#storage>`_ aims to support Access Control Lists (ACL) to allows collaborative work on rapidly changing data, e.g. work in process datasets, model checkpoints, etc...

-   As of august 2021, licensing issues on our filesystem keeps us from activating ACL functionalities.
-To benefit from sharing functionalities, please contact the IT support who will configure the UNIX groups according to your needs.
+.. note:: To benefit from sharing functionalities on ``/network/scratch``, please contact the IT support who will configure the UNIX groups according to your needs.

 `/network/projects <Information.html#storage>`_ aims to offer a collaborative